nhduc296/nh-copy/README.md

 # nh-copy
 A complete solution to copy text in browser.

-It uses zeroClipboard by default to perform copy operation, if browser do not support flash use [execCommand] document.execCommand() instead.
+It uses zeroClipboard by default to perform copy operation, if browser do not support flash use [document.execCommand()] instead.

 #Test this example